Ahcene Zemiri

-Ahcene Zemiri (born 1967), also known as Hassan Zumiri, is an Algerian citizen who was for seven years a legal resident of Canada, where he lived in Montreal.
+Ahcene Zemiri (born 1967), also known as Hassan Zumiri, is an Algerian-Canadian-French citizen who was for seven years a legal resident of Canada, where he lived in Montreal.
 He and his Canadian wife moved to Afghanistan in July 2001.
 They were separated when trying to leave in November 2001 and Zemiri was arrested and turned over to United States forces.
 He was transferred to the United States Guantanamo Bay detention camp in 2002, where he was detained for eight years without charge.

 Ahmed Ressam, the terrorist convicted in 2001 of planning the foiled Millennium bombing of the Los Angeles Airport, alleged that Zemiri had been involved in the plot.
 In late 2006, he recanted his accusation entirely.
 In January 2010, Zemiri was freed from Guantanamo Bay and repatriated to Algeria.

 Early life and education

 Ahcene Zemiri was born in Algeria, where he was raised as a Muslim.
 As a young man he emigrated to Canada.